Chaitanya4/ChefDocuForestConserve/front-end/README.md

-# DocuForestConserve
+# ChefDocuForestConserve
 ### Project Front-End Code
-DocuForestConserve is a full-stack application for helping Forrest India NGO for signing petition.
+ChefDocuForestConserve is a full-stack application for helping Forrest India NGO for signing petition.
 This will help them in forest conservation.
 It is built using React JS, React-bootstrap, DocuSign API,Chef-Habitat, Node JS and Mapbox.

 For seeing further details about NGO visit:http://forrest-india.org/